 Pain after a hair transplant is minimal.
 Most patients won’t need any pain medication at all, while a few may need readily available pain medication like Tylenol for a few days afterward.

 A few hair transplant patients may experience bleeding around the treated location.
 Usually, you can use a gauze pad to put pressure on the area.
 The bleeding should subside after about 15-minutes.
-You must hold the gauze in place for the full 15-minutes without lifting it periodically to check.
+It would be best if you held the gauze in place for the full 15-minutes without lifting it periodically to check.
 Be firm but gentle because you don’t want to upset the surrounding grafts.

 Hair transplants are long, involved surgeries that require some recovery time.
 However, complications are rare, and you will quickly recover from the most common Hair Transplant Side Effects.